top of page

 Shift Left—and Level Up

-• Accelerates FedRAMP and agency authorization timelines
+• Accelerate FedRAMP and agency authorization timelines.

-• Improves multi-environment and multi-agency reusability
+• Enhance multi-environment and multi-agency reusability.

-• Reduces sustainment overhead and long-tail risk
+• Minimize sustainment overhead and long-tail risk.

 Security by Design: Beyond DevSecOps